biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 ## Objectives

 * Create and interact with a smart contract that increases and resets a counter to a given value
-* Understand the basics of a CosmWasm smart contract, learn how to deploy it on Biyachain, and interact with it using Biyachain tools
+* Understand the basics of a CosmWasm smart contract, learn how to deploy it on Biya Chain, and interact with it using Biya Chain tools

 ## CosmWasm Contract Basics

 A smart contract can be considered an instance of a [singleton object](https://en.wikipedia.org/wiki/Singleton_pattern) whose internal state is persisted on the blockchain.
 Users can trigger state changes by sending the smart contract JSON messages, and users can also query its state by sending a request formatted as a JSON message.
-These JSON messages are different than Biyachain blockchain messages such as `MsgSend` and `MsgExecuteContract`.
+These JSON messages are different than Biya Chain blockchain messages such as `MsgSend` and `MsgExecuteContract`.

 As a smart contract writer, your job is to define 3 functions that compose your smart contract's interface: